An Evaluation of the Modern Scuba Diving Training Industry

 Of course, when the magical fails to happen and all those experiential divers don’t become hobbyist divers, then dive businesses can fail.
 Especially when the economy and tourism takes a dive.
 So, if you can’t beat them, join them.
-Dive centers are compelled to abandon any ideal of quality diver education and ‘go with the flow’.
+Dive centres are compelled to abandon any ideal of quality diver education and ‘go with the flow’.
 They start focusing all of their profitability hopes on doing anything to develop a maximum turn-over of experiential divers.

 Inevitably, there are winners and losers.

 But because of the low cost-point on scuba training courses, those instructors actually earn little-to-nothing for all their hard work.
-Neither are they personally satisfied in their work.
+Neither are they personally satisfied with their work.
 They became divers, and instructors, due to their love of the underwater world; but are inevitably frustrated in the quality of diver they are ‘permitted’ to produce.
 Their time in the scuba industry is consequently limited.
 Instructor retention is very low.
-One cannot possibly make scuba instruction a lifetime career without a sufficient income to support the long term costs of families, children in college, saving for pensions etc.
+One cannot possibly make scuba instruction a lifetime career without a sufficient income to support the long-term costs of families, children in college, saving for pensions etc.

 We are now in the era of ‘experiential dive instructors’.
 Students who are expertly sold onto ‘zero-to-hero’ training to pro level; in extremely short time-scales and without the need to accumulate any significant expertise or experience.
 ‘Professionals’ who dive (and teach!) for only a year or two before discontinuing active, frequent participation in scuba diving.
 It’s insane…

 There are very, very few full-time diving instructors who make a true ‘career’ in the diving industry.
 The experience drain is overwhelming and benefits nobody.
-Of the very few instructors who maintain active teaching status beyond a couple of years, most are either part-time instructors with another primary income (full-time non-diving employment or a pension), become dive center owners themselves or operate independently in very specialized areas of diving (technical, cave etc).
+Of the very few instructors who maintain active teaching status beyond a couple of years, most are either part-time instructors with another primary income (full-time non-diving employment or a pension), become dive centre owners themselves or operate independently in very specialized areas of diving (technical, cave etc).

 The same dilution from ‘highly committed’ to ‘experiential’ diver demographics is starting to occur in technical and CCR diving.
-Previously a niche markets exclusively consisting of ’highly committed divers’; you now see experiential or occasional tech and CCR divers.
+Previously niche markets exclusively consisting of ‘highly committed divers’; you now see experiential or occasional tech and CCR divers.
 The type of divers who rush through training levels to mixed gas decompression diving, then only get wet once or twice a year.
 The type of divers who view technical diving training as just another specialty card to collect.
 Only in the last few years have I encountered technical divers who don’t even own their own diving kit.

-There are niche diving agencies, especially those with their roots in elite cave and technical diving, which aim exclusively for the upper demographic.
+There are niche diving agencies, especially those with their roots in the elite cave and technical diving, which aim exclusively for the upper demographics.
 They typically attract divers who enter the system with early intentions of undertaking advanced-level, serious diving.
 They see value in the ‘beginning with the end in mind’ philosophy and are willing to commit heavily to training in terms of time, money and motivation.

 These agencies have certainly been successful in the last two decades in promoting a concept of what a ‘skilled’ scuba diver should be.
-Those expectations; initially evolved in the technical or cave communities, have trickled down into the recreational community to a limited degree.
+Those expectations; initially evolved in the technical or cave communities have trickled down into the recreational community to a limited degree.
 At present, I’d suggest that the limit was to those ‘hobbyist’ recreational divers who seek knowledge on internet diving forums and/or are located in areas where they may be influenced by observing cave or technical divers.

 More recently, there is also a new demographic of divers who attribute a ‘designer brand’ label to those cave diving born agencies.
-It’s more expensive, more exclusive – so therefore it is more attractive.
-They don’t particularly care about the quality of education, but place a value on the diving ‘prestige’ to which they become associated.
+It’s more expensive, more exclusive – so, therefore, it is more attractive.
+They don’t particularly care about the quality of education but place a value on the diving ‘prestige’ to which they become associated.
 These aren’t the ‘highly committed divers’ in the traditional sense, but rather they are ‘the best that money can buy‘ divers.
 Needless to say, this demographic consists exclusively of divers who do not suffer financial constrictions in their investment in expensive training and equipment.

 So, we’ve covered the top of the pyramid (niche agencies) and the bottom of the pyramid (mass market agencies).
 It’s much harder to identify any agency which actively or primarily focuses on the middle of the pyramid.

-Where is the mid-demongraphic agency which provides consistently good quality training at a reasonably moderate price?
+Where is the mid-demographics agency which provides consistently good quality training at a reasonably moderate price?
 Where is the training sufficient to empower sustained diver retention and not willing to lower standards to appease/attract those who probably aren’t going to stimulate turn-over beyond their initial experience?